golemhq/golem-tests/README.md

 These are Golem tests that test the Golem GUI.
 So meta... (⌐■_■)

-A Golem GUI instance must to be running in port 8000.
+A Golem GUI instance must be running in port 8000.
 This will be considered the System Under Test.

 Open a new console pointing to a different location than before and run: